gopaldkulkarni/rentalservice/README.md

 - Database: Configure the database connection details in `application.properties` file.
 - Event Publisher: Configure the event publishing mechanism, such as RabbitMQ or Kafka, in `application.properties` file.

-## Development

-To contribute to the Rental Service, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b my-branch`
-3. Make changes and commit them: `git commit -m "My changes"`
-4. Push the branch: `git push origin my-branch`
-5. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).